Source code for mira.metamodel.template_model

 import sys

-from typing import List, Dict, Set, Optional, Mapping, Tuple, Any, Union
+from typing import List, Dict, Set, Optional, Mapping, Tuple

 import networkx as nx